-I recently got this great question via e-mail from Viky from Germany:
+I recently got this question via e-mail from a reader:

-“In your experience, how strict are the immigration officials and/or the airlines about the required return/onward tickets in Central and South America?
-I’ll be going travelling for a long time (open end actually) and am currently trying to decide whether to buy a RTW or single tickets and this is a crucial point for the decision.”
+“How strict are the immigration officials and/or the airlines about the required return/onward tickets?
+I’ll be going travelling for a long time (open end) and am trying to decide whether to buy a RTW or single tickets and this is a crucial point for the decision.”

 The problem with one-way tickets

 Here’s the reason why airlines can often throw up a fuss when you try to fly on a single ticket to another country:

 Technically speaking, immigration officials can deny you entry to a country for all sorts of different reasons.
 If that were to happen, the airline would be liable for flying you back to your point of origin.

 Airlines don’t want that!

 So, even though it’s them who sold you the one-way ticket in the first place, they might have questions for you once you get to the check-in desk.

 For example, they might ask you about your return ticket or proof of onward travel.
 They don’t want to risk having to fly you back if there’s an issue.